Table of Contents

 Chronic Combination

 People often describe the upper back referral as tension.
 Conversely, they refer to the spot at the top of the shoulder soreness.
-This pattern can have a focus of deep, achy soreness near the base of the neck.
+This pattern can create a focus of deep, achy soreness near the base of the neck.
 This combination of pain in the upper neck, aching near the base of the neck, and soreness at the tip of the shoulder can lead to chronic aching.
 Commonly, this leaves the person irritated and exhausted.
 Moreover, it creates an underlying tension that diminishes their quality of life.
 The background pain shortens their tolerance for tedium.

 Irritability